aaronmo21/QuizShowGPT/README.md

 - The score and questions data is stored in the browser's window session so any accidental refresh will not result in a new call to OpenAI.
 - Make sure to click the current player's scoreboard so the score is added to the correct player.

-## Coming soon:
+## Coming soon
-- Refresh button that allows user to regenerate the board if the questions are bad
+- "Re-gen" button that allows user to regenerate the board if the questions are bad
 - Database functionality so save good questions boards
 - user feedback for good/bad game boards to improve results from ChatGPT